Lunarbits222/Lunarbits222/README.md

 # Lunarbits

-Background of Soace Launched Event That Launched The Memecoin.
+Background of Soace Launched Event That Launched The Bitcoin Built Memecoin.

 Lunarbits were launched inbedded with QR codes inscribed on nickel disks launched in a timecapsule (Lunaprise IM-1 Mision)  atop a SpaceX Falcon 9 in a private payload landing on the south pole of the moon on 2.22 i.e., February 22nd, 2024.
-The project was curated by Space Blue space and content company and a community quickly evolved supporting the launch of a memecoin.
+The project was curated by Space Blue, a space and content company and a community quickly evolved supporting the launch of a memecoin.
+The project is not authored ot curated by SpaceX or NASA and is psrt of the private commercial space mission to land on the moon for NASA and The USA.

- Space Blue maintains a registry of official Payloads abd their metadata which landed on the moon:
+Space Blue maintains a registry of official Payloads of content it curated and stored in the time capsule and their metadata which landed on the moon:

 www.verify.spaceblue.club